-- A broad level strategy indicating the location, type of land use and major key elements associated with development in a foreshore reserve; - The Strategy will address those issues that are critical to development and validate elements that can be addressed in a subsequent detailed FMP; - Outline general proposed management and monitoring and any required site specific investigations; - Outline responsibilities for ongoing maintenance and management of foreshore area including any foreshore protection structures; - Please note a Foreshore Management Strategy may be provided at the Structure Plan stage, or embedded within, and will require the provision of a Detailed FMP to support any subsequent Development Applications.
+- A broad level strategy indicating the location, any coastal nodes, type of land use and major key elements associated with development in a foreshore reserve.
+This should be informed by similar criteria to a foreshore management plan; - The Strategy will address those issues that are critical to development and validate elements that can be addressed in a subsequent detailed FMP; - Outline general proposed management and monitoring and any required site specific investigations; - Outline responsibilities for ongoing maintenance and management of foreshore area including any foreshore protection structures; - Please note a Foreshore Management Strategy may be provided at the Structure Plan stage, or embedded within, and will require the provision of a Detailed FMP to support any subsequent Development Applications.